katigrover/katigrover/README.md

 - 👋 Hi, I’m @katigrover
 - 👀 I’m interested in ... new opportunities to challenge my problem-solving skills and peak my inquistive nature.
 - 🌱 I’m currently learning ...
-Java and Github!
+Java and Github through the Promineo Tech Back-end Software Development course.
 - 💞️ I’m looking to collaborate on ... anything!
 What you got?!
 - 📫 How to reach me ...
 Check me out on LinkedIn @ https://www.linkedin.com/in/kati-grover-02107879/